David McCarty

-Career
+High School and College

 Born in Houston, McCarty graduated from Sharpstown High School in the city in 1988.

-He attended Stanford University to play college baseball for the Stanford Cardinal.
+He attended Stanford University to play college baseball for the Stanford Cardinals where he enjoyed a legendary career.
 In 1989, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

+During his sophomore season at Stanford in 1990, he hit .336 with 12 home runs and 69 RBIs to help lead the Cardinals to the 1990 College World Series.
+He would go on that year to play for Team USA in the Goodwill Games where he lead the team with a .445 batting average.

+The following year, he was named the 1991 Baseball America College Player of the Year Award Winner after posting a .420 batting average with 19 doubles, 24 home runs, and 66 RBIs in 238 at bats.

+Professional Career

 The Minnesota Twins of Major League Baseball (MLB) selected McCarty in the first round, with the third overall selection, of the 1991 MLB draft.
 He made his MLB debut on May 17, 1993.
 In 1995, the Twins traded McCarty to the Cincinnati Reds for John Courtright.

 On July 21, 1995, the Reds traded McCarty, Deion Sanders, Ricky Pickett, John Roper, and Scott Service to the San Francisco Giants for Dave Burba, Darren Lewis, and Mark Portugal.
 Before the 1998 season, the Seattle Mariners acquired McCarty from the Giants for Jalal Leach and Scott Smith.
 On August 4, 2003, McCarty was claimed off waivers by the Boston Red Sox from the Oakland Athletics.